PiusSunday/lappy-pred-app/README.md

 Link to complete dataset will be seen in the files.

 # Feature Engineering
-From the data i sourced from the different sources, I made the following changes and created new variables:
+From the data I sourced from the different sources, I made the following changes and created new variables:
 RAM - Made columns for RAM SIZE in GB, the RAM(DDR) version <br>
 PROCESSOR - Made columns for CPU BRAND, CPU CORE, CPU GENERATION and CPU FAMILY <br>
 STORAGE - Made new columns for the DISK TYPE and the SSD and HDD SIZES <br>